 For marketers simply finding customers who are willing to purchase their goods or services is not enough to build a successful marketing strategy.
 Instead, as we note in our definition of marketing in the What is Marketing? tutorial, marketers should look to manage customers in a way that will “identify, create and maintain satisfying relationships with customers.”
 By using marketing efforts that are designed to “maintain satisfying relationships” rather than simply pursuing a quick sale, the likelihood increases that customers will be more trusting of the marketer and exhibit a higher level of satisfaction with the organization.
-In turn satisfied customers are more likely to become “good” customers.
+In turn, satisfied customers are more likely to become “good” customers.

 For our purposes we define a “good” customer as one who holds the potential to undertake activities that offer long-term value to an organization.
 The activities performed by customers not only include purchasing products, these also include such things as:

-- making prompt payment
+- making prompt payment for purchases

 - offering suggestions for new products

 - voluntarily promoting the company’s products to others

 These activities along with many others represent the value (i.e., benefits obtained for costs spent) an organization receives from its customers.
 In the case of “good” customers their potential for providing value should be a signal for marketers to direct additional marketing efforts in building, strengthening and sustaining a relationship with these customers.